ALL

 Preventing Slips, Trips and Falls

-Have you had a slip, trip or fall in the past year?
+Have you had a slip, trip, or fall in the past year?

-Do you tire easily?
+Do you get tired easily?

-Do you feel unsteady?
+Do you have trouble walking or feel unsteady?

 Do you do less than 30 minutes of physical activity a day?